 Digital inclusion is all about diversity and social inclusion in providing ICT access regardless of disability, age, location, language, education and literacy, culture, and economic situation.

-To provide a digital experience that accommodates all types of users, whether abled or disabled, literate or illiterate, young or old, good or poor quality of internet connectivity, regardless of language or location, is essential digital technologies are accessible, usable, and inclusive.
-In other words, ensure universal design and development of digital space, and promote social inclusion.
+To provide a digital experience that accommodates all types of users, whether abled or disabled, literate or illiterate, young or old, good or poor quality of internet connectivity, regardless of language or location, it is essential digital technologies are accessible, usable, and inclusive.

 In the video below, a person with a disability has this to say about how different types of accessibility features improve lives for themselves and other users with disabilities :